-The communication protocol and message formats (discussed in detail above) provide real-time communication between the client computers 20 and the application server 40.
+The communication protocol and message formats (discussed in detail above) provide real-time communication between the client computers 20 and the application server 50 40.
 It should be appreciated that the communication protocol and messaging format transmit information that define differences between a current application state and a next application state, the information being referred to herein as net change information.
-Transmitting net change information permits, for example, a change of state of individual components on a screen as opposed to transmitting all screen 65 data and repainting the entire screen from the transmitted screen data.
-By transmitting only net change information, communication resources such as, for example, bandwidth and transmission times are optimized.
-As such, dropletenabled applications deliver rich application functionality over minimum network bandwidth and may operate over thin dial-up or wireless networks as well as broadband networks.
-Further, droplet-enabled applications supported from remote network sites appear as responsive as applications loaded and executing locally on the client computer 20.
+Transmitting net change information 55 permits, for example, a change of state of individual components on a screen as opposed to transmitting all screen data and repainting the entire screen from the transmitted screen data.
+By transmitting only net change information, communication resources such as, for example, bandwidth and trans- 60 mission times are optimized.
+As such, droplet-enabled applications deliver rich application functionality over minimum network bandwidth and may operate over thin dial-up or wireless networks as well as broadband networks.
+Further, droplet-enabled applications supported from remote network 65 sites appear as responsive as applications loaded and executing locally on the client computer 20.

-The above described message formats and general applications 41 and the application server 40 to support, in cooperation with the presentation client 25 and the local operating system (e.g., operating system software 80), the following features and functions on the desktop of the client
+The above described message formats and general sequence of messaging are utilized by the droplet-enabled applications 41 and the application server 40 to support, in cooperation with the presentation client 25 and the local operating system (e.g., operating system software 80), the following features and functions on the desktop of the client computer 20:

-- 1. downloading interactive links to droplet-enabled applications and information; - 2. branding of droplets; - 3. transferring of links to droplet-enabled application/ information between client machines; - 4. securing an instance of a droplet-enabled application/ information; - 5. tracking droplet dispersion information; - 6. providing an ubiquitous event channel; - 7. persistent state maintenance; - 8. mirroring desktop to webtop; - 9. multiple platform implementation of droplets; and - 10. security features.
+- downloading interactive links to droplet-enabled applications and information; - 2. branding of droplets; - transferring of links to droplet-enabled application/information between client machines; - securing an instance of a droplet-enabled application/ information; - 5. tracking droplet dispersion information; - 6. providing an ubiquitous event channel; - 7. persistent state maintenance; - 8. mirroring desktop to webtop; - 9. multiple platform implementation of droplets; and - 10. security features.